-- 22. Within 60 days from the Effective Date, the Bank shall review, revise, develop and/or implement, as necessary, a sound risk-based Compliance Management System ("CMS") including a comprehensive written compliance program ("Compliance Program") to ensure that the marketing of, qualification for, sale of and operation of products and debt collection activities comply with Section 5 and Sections 1031 and 1036 and otherwise ensure compliance with all Consumer Protection Laws to which the Bank is subject.
-At a minimum, the Compliance Program shall provide for and include: - (a) Comprehensive, written policies and procedures designed to prevent violations of Consumer Protection Laws and prevent associated risks of harm to consumers; - (b) An effective training program that includes regular, specific, comprehensive training in Consumer Protection Laws commensurate with individual job functions and duties for appropriate Bank personnel, including all individuals having responsibilities that relate to Consumer Protection Laws, senior management and the Board; - (c) An enhanced and well-documented internal CMS monitoring process incorporated into the daily work of Bank personnel that is designed to detect and promptly correct compliance weaknesses within the Bank and Service Providers, particularly weaknesses that impact consumer accounts; - (d) An effective consumer complaint monitoring process, including the maintenance of adequate records of all written, oral, or electronic complaints or inquiries, formal or informal, received by the Bank and all Service Providers and the resolution of the complaints and inquiries; and
+14. Within 60 days from the Effective Date, the Bank shall review, revise, develop and/or implement, as necessary, a sound risk-based Compliance Risk Management Program

+("CRMP") including a comprehensive written compliance program ("Compliance Program") to ensure that its activities comply with Sections 1031 and 1036 and otherwise ensure compliance with all Consumer Protection Laws to which the Bank is subject.
+At a minimum, the Compliance Program shall provide for and include:

+- (a) Comprehensive, written policies and procedures designed to prevent violations of Consumer Protection Laws and prevent associated risks of harm to consumers; - (b) An effective training program that includes regular, specific, comprehensive training in Consumer Protection Laws commensurate with individual job functions and duties for appropriate Bank personnel, including all individuals having responsibilities that relate to Consumer Protection Laws, senior management and the Board; - (c) An enhanced and well-documented internal CRMP monitoring process incorporated into the daily work of Bank personnel that is designed to detect and promptly correct compliance weaknesses within the Bank and Service Providers, particularly weaknesses that impact consumer accounts; - (d) An effective consumer complaint monitoring process, including the maintenance of adequate records of all written, oral, or electronic complaints or inquiries, formal or informal, received by the Bank and all Service Providers and the resolution of the complaints and inquiries; and - (e) Effective independent audit coverage of the Compliance Program and the Bank's compliance with all Consumer Protection Laws and internal policies and procedures. - 15.
+The Bank shall implement and comply with the written Compliance Program and/or any subsequent modification thereto upon approval of the Compliance Program by the Board.

-- (e) Effective independent audit coverage of the Compliance Program and the Bank's compliance with all Consumer Protection Laws and internal policies and procedures. - 23.
-The Bank shall implement and comply with the written Compliance Program and/or any subsequent modification thereto upon approval of the Compliance Program by the Board. - 24.
-Within 15 days from the Effective Date, the Bank shall retain an independent third party ("Compliance Program Consultant"), acceptable to the FDIC Regional Director and the CFPB Regional Director, to assist in the development, revision, review and implementation of the Bank's Compliance Program.
+- 16. Within 15 days from the Effective Date, the Bank shall retain an independent third party ("Compliance Program Consultant"), acceptable to the CFPB Regional Director, to assist in the development, revision, review and implementation of the Bank's Compliance Program.
 The Compliance Program Consultant shall provide a detailed written report of the Bank's adherence to the Compliance Program to the Board ("Compliance Program Report") on a monthly basis.
 The Board of Directors shall conduct a full and complete review of the Compliance Program Report within 30 days of receipt.
-This review shall be recorded and noted in the Board minutes. - 25.
-Within 30 days from the Effective Date, the Bank shall retain an independent third party ("Compliance Staffing Consultant"), acceptable to the FDIC Regional Director and the CFPB Regional Director, who possesses the appropriate expertise and qualifications to review, analyze and assess the Bank's compliance staffing, and determine if additional personnel are needed.
+This review shall be recorded and noted in the Board minutes. - 17.
+Within 30 days from the Effective Date, the Bank shall retain an independent third party ("Compliance Staffing Consultant"), acceptable to the CFPB Regional Director, who possesses the appropriate expertise and qualifications to review, analyze and assess the Bank's compliance staffing, and determine if additional personnel are needed.
 The Compliance Staffing Consultant shall provide to the Board a detailed written report containing its analysis, assessments, and recommendations ("Staffing Report").
 The Board of Directors shall conduct a full and complete review of the Staffing Report within 30 days of receipt.
 This review shall be recorded and noted in the Board minutes.